timolinn/the-year-of-the-rustacean/README.md

 - Shared-State Concurrency is another way of handling concurrency, it simply means `sharing memory` in the sense that data/value transferred through a channel maybe accessed by multiple threads which leads to multiple ownership.
 Rust is very much equipped to handle this type of concurrency with it's type system, smart pointers and ownership rules.
 - Shared state concurrency requires the use of `Mutexes` (_mutual exclusion_).
 This is the process of `guarding` the data by the mutex.
 Every thread is required to request for access before accessing the data from the mutex's lock.
 - Using mutexes can be incredibly tricky, however, thanks to Rust's type system you cannot get locking and unlocking wrong.
+- `Mutex<T>` provide interior mutability and can be used to mutate contents inside an `Arc<T>`, same way the `Cell` family does.
+Specifically, we can provide interior mutability in a `Rc<T>` using the `RefCell<T>`.
+- `Arc<T>` provides multiple ownership functionality in a thread safe way as opposed to `Rc<T>` it is _atomic reference counted type_.
+- `Mutex<T>` comes with the risk of creating deadlocks.
+These occur when an operation needs to lock two resources and two threads have each acquired one of the locks, causing them to wait for each other forever.